Ohio History Center: History

 The Ohio History Connection, known in the 20th century as the Ohio Historical Society, lacked a permanent building of its own until 1914.
 The society's first permanent home was at the Ohio State Museum (now known as Sullivant Hall) on the Ohio State University campus.
 The society operated its museum and library there.
 The society began hosting the state archives at the Old Governor's Mansion on Broad Street in the 1950s.
 Both facilities became overcrowded in the 1960s, and were miles apart, leading the organization to begin searching for a new home.
 In 1964, Governor Jim Rhodes proposed $290 million for state projects, including a new historical center.
 Voters approved a bond for a new structure to be built in May 1965, and plans were underway for the museum by October, to be built on 58 acre of undeveloped land.
 The museum was completed in 1970.

 In 1971, the new museum was projected to bring 300,000 visitors, about ten times more than the previous museum.

+The building was listed on the National Register of Historic Places along with the Ohio Village in 2023.